Brick-splitting Torsion Pairs and Left Modularity: Preliminaries and Background

 Another generalization of distributive lattices is given in terms of left modular elements.
 A finite lattice $L$ is called \emph{left modular} if it has a maximal chain of left modular elements.
 Such lattices, at least in this terminology, seem to have appeared first in \cite{BS}.
 As shown later, left modular lattices can be characterized in terms of certain labelings (for details, see \cite[Section 2.5]{TW} and references therein).

 Since the extremal and left modular lattices give two interesting generalizations of the finite distributive lattices, it is natural to ask about the intersection of these two families.
 Following \cite{Th}, we say $L$ is a \emph{trim} lattice if $L$ is simultaneously extremal and left modular.
 The family of trim lattices properly contains that of finite distributive lattices, yet they manifest some important properties similar to those of distributive lattices.
 In particular, $L$ is distributive if and only if $L$ is a graded trim lattice (\cite[Theorem 2]{Th}).
-More recently, new properties of trim lattices have been studied in \cite{TW}.

-Before we recall some important results of \cite{TW} and \cite{Mu} that relate to our work, we note that the notions of extremality and left modularity do not imply each other.
-More explicitly, there exist extremal lattices that are not left modular, and there also exist left modular lattices that are not extremal (see \cite[Figure 5]{TW}).
-Moreover, as shown in \cite[Figure 3]{TW}, there exist trim lattices that are not semidistributive, and there also exist semidistributive lattices that are not trim.

-\begin{theorem}[{\cite[Theorem 1.4]{TW}}] Let $(L,\leq)$ be a finite lattice.
-If $L$ is extremal and semidistributive, then $L$ is left modular.
-That being the case, $L$ is a trim lattice. \end{theorem}
+As shown more recently in \cite{TW}, trim lattices admit many interesting combinatorial properties.